Programs at the NAU Community Music and Dance Academy

 Dance Around the World – age 5-9

 Each week of Dance Around the World focuses on a different part of the world.
 Each week-long class is perfect for first-time dancers or continuing students and explore various dances performed around the world including traditional folk dances.
 Students get to do daily crafts that correspond with the various countries and put together a mini ballet based on a folktale from the country of the week to share with family and friends on the final day of class!
-Featured countries include: Polynesian Islands, Scandinavia, and Mexico & Spain.
+Featured countries will vary each summer.
+Some featured countries have included: Polynesian Islands, Scandinavia, Greece & Italy, and Mexico & Spain.
 Dates can be found on the registration form.

 Science Festival – entering RAD Grade 1+

 Classes are held during the last three weeks in August on Monday-Thursday in order to prepare for the collaborative performance in September of the Festival of Science.
-Dancers should plan to enroll in 2016-2017 ballet.
-The final performance will occur as part of the opening ceremony for the 2016 Flagstaff Festival of Science on Friday, September 23.
+Dancers should plan to enroll in ballet in the fall.
+The final performance will occur as part of the opening ceremony for the Flagstaff Festival of Science on a Friday night in mid-September.

 Classes are available in various levels divided by age and/or RAD grade completed including open adult ballet classes.
 Classes are sold on a weekly basis and may be added at any time.
 Classes will not be prorated within each week.

 Dance Workshops – completed RAD Grade 3+

 Week-long workshops will expose dancers at various levels in their training to a variety of instruction including ballet, jazz, modern, lyrical, hip-hop, and Pilates.
 Intermediate workshops include one hour in the morning and one in the afternoon each day.
 Advanced workshops include 2.5 hours in the morning and 2 hours in the afternoon.
 See the Summer Dance registration form for workshop dates.